 The Division of Economics is part of the Department of Management and Engineering and carries out education and research within the field of economics.
 Economics is a science that covers a wide range of different financial aspects and studies the management of resources.

-Research in behavioral economy and neuro economy is dominating at the division.
-Examples of issues being studied is the extent to which individuals under different conditions allows intuition, feeling or rational mind control economic decisions and risk taking.
-Methods as laboratory experiments and magnetic resonance images of the brain are widely combined and applied.
-The division encompasses researchers with a background in both economics, psychology and neuroscience.
+Research in behavioural economics and neuroeconomics dominates at the division.
+Examples of issues being studied are the extent to which individuals under different conditions allow intuition, feeling or the rational mind to control economic decisions and risk-taking.
+Methods such as laboratory experiments and magnetic resonance images of the brain are widely combined and applied.
+The division encompasses researchers with a background in economics, psychology and neuroscience.

-Research about discrimination in the labor market, migration, energy and environmental economics, financial economics, macroeconomics, institutional economics, international trade and transport economy is also carried out at the division.
+Research into discrimination in the labour market, migration, energy and environmental economics, financial economics, macroeconomics, institutional economics, international trade and transport economy is also carried out at the division.